Counting friezes in type D_n: Friezes of other Dynkin types

 \section{Friezes of other Dynkin types}

+In order to deal with non-ADE type quivers, one must switch to the world of cluster algebras defined by a skew-symmetrizable exchange matrix $(b_{ij})$.
+In such a matrix, there exists strictly positive integers $d_i$ such that $d_ib_{ij}=-d_jb_{ji}$.
+From this data, it is possible to create a valued quiver: If $b_{ij}$ is strictly positive, we add an arrow from vertex $j$ to $i$ labelled $(b_{ij},-b_{ji})$.
+This places at most one arrow between any pair of vertices since either both $b_{ij}$ and $b_{ji}$ are $0$ or exactly one is negative.
+Once can thus move back and forth between valued quivers (and the data $d_i$) and skew-symmetrizable matrices.

+Following the folding method of \cite{Dupont08}, given a quiver $\Delta$ coming from a simply-laced Dynkin diagram and a group $G$ of automorphisms, one can obtain the quotient quiver $\Delta/G$ by identifying the vertices that lie in the same orbit.
+We also identify the edges that lie in the same orbit.
+The resulting edges are given the label $(1,1)$, except in the special case that multiple edges are identified that share an endpoint.
+If $i$ such edges are identified, then if the resulting edge is directed away from the vertex, it is given the label $(i,1)$; otherwise, it is given the label $(1,i)$.

+In particular, if one were to apply the construction to the standard $D_4$ quiver with edges oriented outwards from the central vertex and take the quotient via the order $3$ automorphism, the resulting graph has $2$ vertices with one edge labelled $(1,3)$, and its exchange matrix corresponds to the Cartan matrix for $G_2$.

-What remains is to discover how many friezes there are in other Dynkin types.
-In the case of $B_n$, $C_n$ and $G_2$ we can use the folding method of \cite{Dupont08}.
-To summarize, if $\Delta$ is a Dynkin quiver and $G$ a group of automorphisms, then $\Delta/G$ is a valued quiver and the action of $G$ lifts to the cluster algebra $A(\Delta)$.
-In this case \cite[Corollary 5.16]{Dupont08} shows that $A(\Delta/G)$ can be identified with a subalgebra of $A(\Delta)/G$.
-More over \cite[Corollary 7.3]{Dupont08} gives equality since $\Delta$ is Dynkin.
+To summarize, if $\Delta$ is a simply laced Dynkin quiver and $G$ a group of automorphisms, then $\Delta/G$ is a valued quiver.
+Dupont concludes that the action of $G$ lifts to the cluster algebra $A(\Delta)$, thus by \cite[Corollary 5.16]{Dupont08}, $A(\Delta/G)$ can be identified with a subalgebra of $A(\Delta)/G$.
+Moreover, \cite[Theorem 7.3]{Dupont08} gives equality since $\Delta$ is Dynkin.
 The projection $\pi:A(\Delta)\to A(\Delta)/G$ can then be thought of as a surjective ring homomorphism from $A(\Delta)$ to $A(\Delta/G)$, which sends the cluster variables of $A(\Delta)$ to the cluster variables of $A(\Delta/G)$ via a quotient by $G$.

 \begin{lemma} Let $\Delta$ by a Dynkin quiver and $G$ a group of automorphisms, then each $\Delta/G$ frieze gives rise to a $\Delta$ frieze.
-More over, each $\Delta$ frieze that is $G$ invariant descends to a $\Delta/G$ frieze. \end{lemma}
+Moreover, each $\Delta$ frieze that is $G$-invariant descends to a $\Delta/G$ frieze. \end{lemma}

 \begin{proof} For the first part, if we consider a $\Delta/G$ frieze to be a ring homomorphism from the cluster algebra $A(\Delta/G)$ to $\mathbb{Z}$, then composing with the map $\pi$ gives a $\Delta$ frieze.